Below you will find more information about taking exams by subject.

 Firstly, you need to submit a request to the Examining Board of the faculty at which you are registered.
 If you are registered are two faculties, you must submit a separate request to both faculties.
 Based on your disability, the Examining Board will determine whether you are eligible to sit written examinations in the above-mentioned locations and for how long the approval will be valid.

-Students who have permission to sit exams in the smaller rooms will be automatically registered for these rooms, after registration via Osiris Student.
+If students have permission to take exams in the designated halls, they are automatically registered for these halls after registration in Osiris.

 Disciplinary rules for examinations in the smaller rooms for students with disabilities are exactly the same as the standard disciplinary rules.